 Taming the Dragons

 So we need a dragon tamer.
 A familiarity to soothe our fears.
 Enter the Startegy guru.
 Someone brave willing to enter unknown realms and draw us a map.
 Or better yet, teach us how to go boldly into strange and unknown worlds.

 We need to embrace our fear and use its energy to take the sting out of the failure we fear.
-Failing is not our enemy, inertia and doing nothing are our enemies.
-Failing at doing things is our best teacher.
+Failing is not our enemy.
+Inertia and doing nothing are our enemies.
+Failing when doing things is our best teacher.
 Failing to do things is failing to live.

 The Startegy Strategy

 The Startegy concept is pretty simple.
 Do new things.
 Keep doing things until you find something that works.